elliotwms/twitchplaysitb/README.md

 * Run the game at the top left of the screen.
 * Set up your stream
-* Start the app and hit OK when the game is at the forefront
+* Adjust any offsets
+* Run the program with the game's process ID as the first argument
 * You're good to go

 ## Configuration